 This basic brine for smoked salmon is simple.
-Water, salt, and brown sugar.
+Water, salt, and white or brown sugar.
 The salt and sugar in the salmon brine do more than flavor the fish.
 They work together, improving the texture of the fish and helping it hold moisture.
 Other ingredients can be added to the brine to create a more interesting, complex flavor.

 The salt serves four purposes.

 The preservative quality of salt retards spoilage.
 Salmon stays fresh longer when it's brined before smoking.
 The salt in this salmon brine removes some of the moisture, helping the salmon to smoke properly.

 Salt also improves and intensifies food flavors...even in tiny amounts.
 That's why cookie recipes call for a quarter teaspoon of salt.
 It's not enough to taste, but it is enough to enhance the other flavors.